 - Appliances (such as refrigerators)

-Although a secondary power system isn’t 100% necessary, it would be difficult to stay in your van long-term without one.
-If you want to cook meals, store food, control internal temperatures and use lights, you’re going to need more power.
+Although a secondary power system isn’t 100% necessary (especially if you avoid using electricity to heat and cool your campervan), it would be difficult to stay in your van long-term without one.
+If you want to cook meals, store food, connect to the internet for hours on end, control internal temperatures and use lights, you’re going to need more power.

 What Type of Battery is Best for Vanlife?